openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-conversion-api/[legacy]-supported-model-formats/[legacy]-convert-paddle.rst

 Additional Resources
 ####################

-See the :doc:`Model Conversion Tutorials <openvino_docs_MO_DG_prepare_model_convert_model_../../../../../learn-openvino/interactive-tutorials-python>` page for a set of ../../../../../learn-openvino/interactive-tutorials-python providing step-by-step instructions for converting specific PaddlePaddle models.
+See the :doc:`Model Conversion Tutorials <[legacy]-conversion-tutorials>` page for a set of tutorials providing step-by-step instructions for converting specific PaddlePaddle models.